How to sew Denim

 Buttonhole twist is also ideal as a top stitching thread because of its strength and attractive sheen.

 When you are using a heavy thread on the top thread spool, do use the regular thread in the bobbin.

 4 Which needle should I use when I sew denim?

 Denim is best sewn with a special Denim/jeans needle which you will find in sewing supply stores.
 These needles have a bigger eye to accommodate the thicker thread used to sew denim and are longer and sharper.
 If you are using stretch denim you may need a stretch needle.

-One handy tip is to keep some extra denim needles at hand when sewing with denim especially if you are completing a fairly big project.
+One handy tip is to keep some extra denim needles (usually No. 16 needles) at hand when sewing with denim especially if you are completing a fairly big project.
 Denim requires very sharp needles and sewing denim dulls the needles very quickly.

 Also another very important point to note is that you should not go in a very fast pace when sewing denim.
 Sewing very fast will result in needle breakage and frustrations all around.Go slow with speed.